 Austria is another country experiencing difficulties due to input from subsidized wind and solar PV.
 The Austrian Power Grid (APG) is having increasing difficulty in balancing unpredictable supply to demand requirements.
 This has raised the need for adequate sourcing of balancing power, requiring dependable sources such as gas-fired generating units to be available.
 In Austria most of these are now out of service, unable to compete economically, and hence the country has high reliance on uncertain German supply.
 APG proposes capacity payments to keep fossil fuel capacity in standby mode, especially as further wind capacity comes on line with limited grid access.

 France's grid operator RTE plans to invest €15 billion ($19 billion) on the nation's grid by 2020, and a further €20 billion by 2030 with the present energy mix.
-However, it says that €50 billion would be required by 2030 if the government decides to reduce nuclear share from 75% to 50% of supply and replace this with renewables.
-Either way, the grid investments are needed to improve security of supply and accommodate rising renewable power capacity.
-RTE grid transport costs account for about 10% of consumers' bills.
+However, it says that €50 billion would be required by 2030 to cope with a nuclear share reduced from 75% to 50% of supply and replace this with renewables.
+The basic grid investments are needed to improve security of supply and accommodate rising renewable power capacity.
+RTE has 105,000 km of transmission lines and grid transport costs account for about 10% of consumers' bills.

 Ukraine’s new government formed in 2014 aims to integrate with the European power grid and gas network to make the country part of the European energy market by 2017.
 In March 2015 an agreement was signed by Ukraine’s Ukrenergo distribution company and Polenergia, a Polish counterpart, to export electricity as part of the Ukraine-EU ‘energy bridge’, and related to the Baltic Energy Market Interconnection Plan.
 This will enable greater use of Ukraine’s nuclear capacity and is to generate funds to pay for increasing that capacity at Khmelnitski.
 A 750 kV transmission connection from Khmelnistki to Rzeszow in Poland is envisaged, taking in also Ukraine’s Burshtyn Island coal-fired plant, with Khmelnistki unit 2 being disconnected from the Ukraine grid.
 In June 2015 the government approved the project.